Jurijus Kadamovas and Iouri Mikhel: Trial

 Petro Krylov, the only other defendant to go to trial, was convicted of conspiracy to commit hostage taking in death and three counts of hostage taking resulting in death.
 Federal prosecutors sought a death sentence for Krylov, but his attorneys convinced the jury to spare his life by arguing that he'd participated in the murders out of duress.
 They said Mikhel and Kadamovas threatened to harm his family if he did not help them with their scheme.
 Krylov was sentenced to life without parole, and is serving his sentence at USP Canaan.

 Current status

 Both Kadamovas and Mikhel are currently imprisoned at USP Terre Haute.
 The Ninth Circuit Court of Appeals upheld their death sentences in 2018.
-Theo two men lost their final appeal on October 7, 2019, but remained on death row.
+The two men lost their final appeal on October 7, 2019, but remained on death row.
 Their death sentences were commuted by President Joe Biden on December 23, 2024, and reduced to life imprisonment without the possibility of parole.

 In January 2023, the American Civil Liberties Union of Indiana and the law firm Faegre Drinker filed a lawsuit on Kadamovas' behalf in federal court alleging that the conditions at the Special Confinement Unit of USP Terre Haute, where Kadamovas is being held, constituted cruel and unusual punishment.